Indian termination policy: Education

 By 1972, termination clearly had affected the tribes' education.
 There was a 75% dropout rate for the Menominee Tribe, which resulted in a generation of Menominee children who had only a ninth grade education.
 The tribes lost federal support for their schools, and the states were expected to assume the role of educating the Indian children.
-The Menominee children, for example, did not have their own tribal schools any more and were discriminated against within the public schools.
+The Menominee children, for example, did not have their own tribal schools anymore and were discriminated against within the public schools.
 The Menominee education program became a part of Joint School District No. 8.
 Younger children were still able to attend schools close to their homes, but high school students had to travel to either Gresham or Shawano, Wisconsin for schooling.
 All terminated tribes faced new education policies, which gave the children fewer educational opportunities that were not as good as what the whites received.

 The idea of termination was to restore complete sovereignty to the United States, and to encourage assimilation into a modern, individualistic society, rather than a tribal one.
 In 1966 the Keshena and Neopit 3rd and 6th graders' success on the Iowa Test for basic skills was compared to the rest of their school district (Joint School District No. 8).
 The school district had a composite grade for the 3rd and 6th graders of 82% and 60%, respectively.
 However, the two schools composed mostly of Indian students had drastically lower scores.
 Keshena's scores on this same test were about 13% for the 3rd graders and 17% for the 6th graders, while Neopit's were 15% for the 3rd graders and 8% for the 6th graders.
-From these test scores, it can be seen that education was not improved when termination occurred and the Indians' level of education was nowhere near that of whites in the area.
+From these test scores, it can be seen that education was not improved when termination occurred, and the Indians' level of education was nowhere near that of whites in the area.

 Terminated tribal children struggled to stay in school, and those who did were excluded from programs that paid for higher Indian education.
 In 1970 the BIA began to make annual grants that gave scholarships to Indians to attend college.
 This helped the non-terminated tribes, but individuals within terminated tribes were not allowed to apply for these funds.
 As a result, individuals who were successful and managed to graduate from high school had trouble going to college because they could not apply for scholarship assistance.